ajpage74/terraform-foundations-azure/AZURE.md

 ARM_CLIENT_ID=2717c06b-eeb5-4de9-948e-4399ab9e868e
 ```

-All four of thes environment variables must be configured in TFC.
+All four of these environment variables must be configured in TFC.
 Use the **Add Variable** button to create a new environment variable for each of them.
-Mark the `ARM_CLIENT_SECRET` variable as sensitive so it is not show in plain text!
+Mark the `ARM_CLIENT_SECRET` variable as sensitive so it is not shown in plain text!

 When you're done you should have four variables underneath the **Environment Variables** section (not the top Terraform Variables section):